gflegar/talks/oprecomp_bologna_2017_11/slides.md

 ### FloatX

 *   C++ library (cannot call from other languages)
-*   but better performance due to heavy inlining
+*   better performance due to heavy inlining
 *   Operator-based syntax, behaviour of builtin types
 *   Cannot access transprecission hardware directly (but can use FlexFloat as backend type)